 HIGHEST INDEPENDENT RESEARCH PAPER SCORE - James Diao

-I was delighted to be awarded the Highest Independent Research Paper Prize this year, especially in light of the extraordinary work I know my classmates to be capable of.
+I was delighted to be awarded the Highest Independent Research Paper Prize this year.
 It has been a joy and privilege to study public policy at Cambridge.
 My experience was supported by the Kanders Churchill Scholarship, which seeks to bridge the divide between science and policymaking.